cyberpedia/Visualizerweb/README.md

 Persistence and PWA
 - Zustand persistence in localStorage (playlist index, volume, EQ, template, export settings)
-- IndexedDB caching for waveforms
+- IndexedDB caching for waveforms and URL-based playlist persistence
 - Responsive UI; PWA install prompt; icons/manifests

 ## Known limitations

 - Realtime export is WebM only and best-supported in Chrome/Edge; Safari/iOS should use Offline export (MP4/M4A).
 - yuv444p and high444p profile have limited hardware decoder support on many devices.
-- Background video in realtime renderer is not composited; offline export path handles background video deterministically.
-- Reverb and advanced DSP (BPM stabilization, phase-vocoder quality) are not yet implemented.
+- Advanced DSP (BPM stabilization, phase‑vocoder quality pitch/time) can be improved further.

 ## Roadmap